 The other issue with Advantage plans is that they are network driven plans.
 If you choose Humana or United Healthcare, then you will want to make sure your doctor(s) accept that coverage.
 Going out of network for care can expose you to even more out-of-pocket costs.

 It should be noted that in some states, like Ohio for instance, those under age 65 who are eligible for Medicare due to disability cannot purchase a traditional Medicare supplement.
 In these cases, a Medicare Advantage plan will be the only other option to Original Medicare.

 This is what your weighing: You can pay more for a supplement and reduce your out of pocket exposure and network limitations – or pay less for an Advantage Plan and potentially deal with larger cost sharing and some network restrictions.

 There are no restrictions at age 65 for preexisting conditions when purchasing a supplemental Medigap plan.
 However, there can be after your six month open enrollment window has closed… depending on your situation.

 Like many health insurance products, you need to be healthy in order to purchase and be accepted into a plan if you are not in open enrollment.
 If you have enrolled in an Advantage plan and the insurance company leaves your area – and your health has deteriorated – you will have fewer opportunities to purchase a supplemental policy.

-Hyers and Associates is an independent agency specializing in Medicare supplement insurance coverage across the U.S. Contact us today to discuss your options in more detail as you near age 65.
+Hyers and Associates is an independent agency specializing in Medicare supplements, Advantage plan, and Part D insurance coverage across the U.S. Contact us today to discuss your options in more detail as you near age 65.